 - A cover sheet with the title of the dissertation and the author’s name and address must be attached to the abstract.

-- The abstract should have a title page.
-This page must not contain any identifying information.
-No identifying references such as college or town names should appear in the abstract.
+- A title page must be placed on the first page of the abstract.
+This page must not contain any identifying information and no identifying references, such as college or town names should appear in the abstract.

-- The abstract must not exceed 10 pages (additional pages will be discarded) and should be divided into five sections: Research rationale and brief literature review.
-Statement of the hypothesis/problem.
-Methodology employed and rationale for its selection.
-Significant findings and relevance to student affairs in particular and post-secondary education in general.
-Brief bibliography, not to exceed 2 pages (additional pages will be discarded).
+- A synopsis of the thesis/dissertation divided into the following sections and shall not exceed 10 pages: 1) Research rational and brief literature review; 2) Statement of the hypothesis/problem; 3) Methodology employed and rationale for its selection; 4) Significant findings and relevance to student affairs in particular and post-secondary education in general; 5) Brief bibliography than cannot exceed 2 pages

 - Cover letter from the applicant.
 Must include the following: